-Considering the perks that come with touch screens-such as navigation, backup cameras, smartphone integration, music, and more-I wouldn't say they should be discarded entirely.
-However, it becomes a concern when manufacturers shove everything into a single screen.
+Touch screens offer many perks, such as navigation, backup cameras, smartphone integration, music, and more, so they shouldn't be discarded entirely.
+However, manufacturers shove everything into a single screen, which becomes a concern.
 Instead of total replacement, automakers should consider the hybrid approach taken by Audi and Mazda.

-It's simple-let buttons and knobs be used for everyday essential controls while using touchscreens for complex tasks like navigation.
+It's simple, let buttons and knobs be used for everyday essential controls while touchscreens should be used for complex tasks like navigation.
 The European New Car Assessment Program (Euro NCAP) is proposing to automakers the use of button dials to carry out certain operations in order to achieve a five-star rating, effective from January 2026.

 The extreme digitisation of vehicles is turning them into cold, lifeless machines.
 Car enthusiasts aren't just looking for ways to move; they want interaction and control.
-Requesting physical control is not about refusing evolution; it's about preserving the joy and uniqueness of driving.
+Requesting physical control is not about refusing evolution but preserving the joy and uniqueness of driving.
 Although not flawless, buttons win in safety, reliability, and tactile feedback compared to screens.
 Regardless, touchscreens and physical controls can coexist, each serving its purpose effectively.